spmeesseman/vscode-extjs/README.md

 That's it, ExtJS Languge Server should start indexing your files once a valid configuration file has been found.

-## Versus the Sencha Extension
+## Compared to Sencha Extension

 This extension is unable to perform the app/workspace commands using Sencha Cmd that the Sencha extension provides.

-Aside from that, the ExtJs Language Server provides everything else it is capable of (and of course more):
+Aside from that, the ExtJs Language Server provides everything else it is capable of and more:

-1. `Intellisense` and `Code Completion` for class members and local controller variables created with Ext.create.
-2. `Go To Definition` for classes and class string literals.
-3. Static configuration file for specifying project name and classpaths to parse.

-And, in addition:

 1. Free :)
-2. `Multi-Root Workspace` Support.
+2. Intellisense and Code Completion for class members and local controller variables created with Ext.create.
+3. Go To Definition for classes and class string literals.
+4. Static configuration file for specifying project name and classpaths to parse.
+5. Multi-Root Workspace Support.
-3. `Intellisense` with Full `JSDoc`.
+6. Intellisense with Full JSDoc.
-4. Method Signature / inline parameter helper with `JsDoc`.
+7. Method Signature / inline parameter helper with JsDoc.
-5. `Hover JsDoc` for all classes, methods, properties, configs, xtypes and class string literals.
+8. Hover JsDoc for all classes, methods, properties, configs, xtypes and class string literals.
-6. Static vs. Instance `Intellisense`.
+9. Static vs. Instance Intellisense.
-7. `Go To Definition` for xtype string literals (credits to [qzsiniong](#thank-you)).
+10. Go To Definition for xtype string literals (credits to [qzsiniong](#thank-you)).
-8. `Go To Type Definition` for variables.
+11. Go To Type Definition for variables.
-9. `XType validation` and `requires` field checking (credits to [qzsiniong](#thank-you)).
+12. XType validation and requires field checking (credits to [qzsiniong](#thank-you)).
-10. Command Pallette command for fixing invalidated xtype declarations (credits to [qzsiniong](#thank-you)).
+13. Command Pallette command for fixing invalidated xtype declarations (credits to [qzsiniong](#thank-you)).
-11. Diagnostic `Quick Fix` and Command Pallette command for fixing invalidated xtype declarations.
+14. Diagnostic Quick Fix and Command Pallette command for fixing invalidated xtype declarations.
-12. Parses [app.json](#the-appjson-extjs-project-file), *workspace.json*, and *package.json* files for `auto-import of classpaths`, including dependencies.
+15. Parses [app.json](#the-appjson-extjs-project-file), *workspace.json*, and *package.json* files for auto-import of classpaths, including dependencies.
-13. Turn on/off the inclusion of deprecated class members into `Intellisense` directly in VSCode Settings.
+16. Turn on/off the inclusion of deprecated class members into Intellisense directly in VSCode Settings.
-14. Turn on/off the inclusion of private class members into `Intellisense` directly in VSCode Settings.
+17. Turn on/off the inclusion of private class members into Intellisense directly in VSCode Settings.
-15. Configure specific classpaths for Indexing directly in VSCode Settings.
+18. Configure specific classpaths for Indexing directly in VSCode Settings.
-16. `@since`, `@deprecated`, and `@private` `JsDoc` tags and `Intellisense` tags.
+19. @since, @deprecated, and @private JsDoc tags and Intellisense tags.
-17. Parsing performance is slightly slower the first time the extensionl loads, but subsequent usage sees parsing performance @ ~ 1.4-1.5x faster.
+20. Parsing performance is slightly slower the first time the extensionl loads, but subsequent usage sees parsing performance @ ~ 1.4-1.5x faster.
-18. Parses ES2016+ syntax using latest Babel code parser and AST traversal.
+21. Parses ES2016+ syntax using latest Babel code parser and AST traversal.
-19. Configurable validation timeout useful for slower systems.
+22. Configurable validation timeout useful for slower systems.
-20. Miscellaneous custom validations.
+23. Miscellaneous custom validations.

-## ESLint
+## ESLint Tips

 Always use [ESLint](https://github.com/eslint/eslint) for JavaScript/TypeScript projects.
 It is **GREAT**.
 To install ESLint to a project, run the following command from the root project directory containing the package.json file: